The Scoop on Credit Scores

-Your credit score is one of your most important financial numbers.
-It not only affects the The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
+Credit scores are one of the most important financial numbers.
+Credit scores not only affect the The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
 More you pay when you borrow, but also your ability to borrow and other important financial transactions.
 It has been a long time since I’ve borrowed money, so I talked to Cody Jensen, a consumer loan officer at Missoula Federal Credit Union, to get the most current information.
 In his role as a loan officer, Cody spends a lot of time educating young borrowers, so he was a terrific resource.
 Here is a summary of the interview (with a few tidbits I found on line to expand on a few of his points).

 Most lenders and vendors use the national score calculated by Fair Isaac Company.
 It is a number between 300 and 850 that measures your creditworthiness and is sometimes called FICO score.

-Your credit score affects whether you can get a loan and, if so, the The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
+Your credit score affects whether you can get a loan (see this post for more about loans) and, if so, the The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
 More you will pay.
 The lower your credit score, the higher the The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
 More you will be charged.

 Your credit score also impacts other financial transactions, such as: